dwweiss/grayboxes/README.md

 [[Link]](https://github.com/dwweiss/grayboxes/blob/master/doc/installation/windowsinstallation.md#installation-proposal)
  to the package installation procedure on windows.

  Alternatively, all files in the zip file can be copied in the current working diretory of the actual application.
+Press [Clone and Download] and select [Download Zip].